ashukla2k2/Amit_Shukla_Data_Science_Projects/README.md

 5. Install the required packages: pip install -r requirements.txt

-6. Open the main.ipynb in your CLI or Jupyter Notebook and explore the code :)
+6. Open the airbnb_analysis in your CLI or Jupyter Notebook and explore the code :)